I Am (Toothgrinder album): Reception

 I Am polarized critics upon its release.

 Cryptic Rock gave the album a perfect score of 5/5, calling I Am the band's most complete work to date.
 Distorted Sound gave the album a highly positive review, praising the album's experimental but accessible sound along with Matthews's emotional lyrics.

 Zach Buggy of Dead Press! gave the album an overwhelmingly negative review, saying the aggressiveness of Nocturnal Masquerade and the progressiveness of Phantom Amour have been diluted and "boiled down into a melting pot of half-baked ideas" that results in "a bland, accessible mess."
 Buggy said the band comes off as "a less obnoxious Five Finger Death Punch, or as metal’s answer to Imagine Dragons."
-Exclaim!s Max Morin also gave an overwhelmingly negative review, saying the album sounds like every metal song on Sirius XM meshed together, resulting in a sound similar to Shinedown and Bring Me the Horizon.
+Exclaim!s Max Morin also gave an overwhelmingly negative review, saying the album sounds like every metal song on SiriusXM meshed together, resulting in a sound similar to Shinedown and Bring Me the Horizon.
 Morin claimed the record was Toothgrinder selling out, getting rid of many of its heavier and experimental elements for a "pop sheen" and "radio-friendly production."
 Morin did praise the title track for the confessional lyrics of Justin Matthews and for the djent style riff.